 • If you enable a solution that cannot work with vSphere Lifecycle Manager, for example Dell EMC VxRail, on an empty cluster and attempt to switch to using an image for that cluster, the transition operation succeeds.
 However, the result is an unsupported cluster configuration, because both vSphere Lifecycle Manager and the non-integrated solution are enabled on the cluster.

-• If you take a host out of a cluster that you manage with vSphere Lifecycle Manager image, the host does not retain the image.
-The host becomes managed by baselines.
-The reverse action, moving a standalone host that you manage with a single image to a cluster that you manage with an image is not supported.
+• If you take a host out of a cluster that you manage with a vSphere Lifecycle Manager image, the host becomes standalone.
+The host can retain the image of the cluster in case the following criteria are met:

 Cluster or Standalone Host Eligibility to Use vSphere Lifecycle Manager Images